 Pesticides and the decline of bees

 Albert Einstein once remarked that if the bee disappears from the surface of the earth, man would have no more than four years to live.
-No more bees, no more pollination and no more men.
+No more bees, no more pollination and no more people.

 There is now growing and compelling evidence that pesticides and the decline of bees are linked.
 The evidence is strong and comes from top researchers across the world.
 For example, in the journal Nature, it has been shown that two thirds of bees die when exposed to two main pesticides and the remaining bees are only half as successful in gathering food.